jazzband/django-axes/README.rst

-Axes is a very simple way for you to keep track of failed login attempts for your login and administration views.
+Axes is a very simple way for you to keep track of failed authentication attempts for your login views.

 The name is sort of a geeky pun, since it can be interpreted as: